joelouthan/Theologicus/src/genesis/genesis07-11-24.md

 ### The will of God: to provide all you need and all you actually need

->Matthew 6:31-34 (CSB) So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’For the Gentiles eagerly seek all these things, and your heavenly Father knows that you need them.
+>Matthew 6:31-34 So don’t worry, saying, ‘What will we eat?’ or ‘What will we drink?’ or ‘What will we wear?’For the Gentiles eagerly seek all these things, and your heavenly Father knows that you need them.
 But seek first the kingdom of God and his righteousness, and all these things will be provided for you.
 Therefore don’t worry about tomorrow, because tomorrow will worry about itself.
 Each day has enough trouble of its own.

 #### Christ is sustainer of life

->John 6:35-37 (CSB) “I am the bread of life,” Jesus told them.
+>John 6:35-37 “I am the bread of life,” Jesus told them.
 “No one who comes to me will ever be hungry, and no one who believes in me will ever be thirsty again.
 But as I told you, you’ve seen me, and yet you do not believe.
 Everyone the Father gives me will come to me, and the one who comes to me I will never cast out.

 #### Christ is the light of life

->John 8:12 (CSB) Jesus spoke to them again: “I am the light of the world.
+>John 8:12 Jesus spoke to them again: “I am the light of the world.
 Anyone who follows me will never walk in the darkness but will have the light of life.”

 #### Christ is the narrow gate to life

->John 10:7-10 (CSB) Jesus said again, “Truly I tell you, I am the gate for the sheep.
+>John 10:7-10 Jesus said again, “Truly I tell you, I am the gate for the sheep.
 All who came before me are thieves and robbers, but the sheep didn’t listen to them.
 I am the gate.
 If anyone enters by me, he will be saved and will come in and go out and find pasture.
 A thief comes only to steal and kill and destroy.
 I have come so that they may have life and have it in abundance.

 #### Christ is the shepherd of life

->John 10:11-15 (CSB) I am the good shepherd.
+>John 10:11-15 I am the good shepherd.
 The good shepherd lays down his life for the sheep.
 The hired hand, since he is not the shepherd and doesn’t own the sheep, leaves them and runs away when he sees a wolf coming.
 The wolf then snatches and scatters them.
 This happens because he is a hired hand and doesn’t care about the sheep.“I am the good shepherd.
 I know my own, and my own know me,just as the Father knows me, and I know the Father.
 I lay down my life for the sheep.

 #### Christ is the way, true, and life

->John 14:6-7 (CSB) Jesus told him, “I am the way, the truth, and the life.
+>John 14:6-7 Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.
 If you know me, you will also know my Father.
 From now on you do know him and have seen him.”

->Psalm 16:11 (CSB) You reveal the path of life to me;
+>Psalm 16:11 You reveal the path of life to me;
 in your presence is abundant joy;
 at your right hand are eternal pleasures.

 #### Christ is the connection to life

->John 15:1-3 (CSB) “I am the true vine, and my Father is the gardener.
+>John 15:1-3 “I am the true vine, and my Father is the gardener.
 Every branch in me that does not produce fruit he removes, and he prunes every branch that produces fruit so that it will produce more fruit.
 You are already clean because of the word I have spoken to you.

 #### Christ is the resurrection to new life

->John 11:25 (CSB) Jesus said to her, “I am the resurrection and the life.
+>John 11:25 Jesus said to her, “I am the resurrection and the life.
 The one who believes in me, even if he dies, will live.

 God has provided everything that you will need to fully and truly live--he has done so perfectly.